incandescent/session-injector/README.md

 There are a couple of approaches, neither of which are particularly elegant: http://stackoverflow.com/questions/263010/whats-your-favorite-cross-domain-cookie-sharing-approach

 This gem provides a middleware that implements a "handshake" protocol based on a token inserted into a URL parameter, which allows you to transparently re-establish a Rack/Rails session accross domains.
+It parses incoming parameters for the handshake/token parameter, decrypts and verifies the token, and sets the session id in the request, thereby re-establishing the session on the target domain.

 Usage
 =====